Squirrely Shirley Discovers the Magic of Science

 This laugh-and-learn family puppet/storytelling program is the fourth in a series of special summer library shows staring Shirley, an irrepressible rascal squirrel with an inquisitive mind and unbridled enthusiasm for ideas.

 As Shirley ventures into the exciting world of science, she learns why scientists wear protective goggles, gloves and clothes when they do experiments.
+Click here to receive a page of links to all six FIZZ, BOOM, READ! science resource handouts for this show.

 Audiences always enjoy Glenda's shows.